17 Things You Should Know Before Renting a Car in Portugal

 ✅ Traffic fines in Portugal

-No one wants this but you might get a fine either for speed, bad parking, or other road mishappenings.
-What to do then?
+No one wants this, but you may receive a fine for speeding, improper parking, or other traffic infractions.
+What should you do then?

-Well, if you have received a traffic ticket or parking ticket and you receive a notice on the windshield of the car, it is best if you pay it as soon as possible.
+If you have received a traffic or parking ticket and see a notice on your car’s windshield, it is best to pay it as soon as possible.

-You can easily pay the fine on the same day or within 5 days at a post office (CTT).
+You can easily pay the fine at a post office (CTT) on the same day or within 5 days.

-For cases of speeding, you can be notified by letter through the rental car company for a period of up to 3 months.
+For speeding cases, you can be notified by letter through the rental car company for up to 3 months.

 Remember that the rental company has your data: address, cell phone number, and credit card.
 So, there is no getting out of it.

-Just pay attention to the road signs in Portugal and you should be fine.
+Pay attention to the road signs in Portugal, and you should be fine.

 ✅ How are the roads in Portugal?

 Besides the beautiful scenery, renting a car in Portugal is great because the roads are excellent!
-Well-maintained and without traffic, the roads in Portugal are divided into freeways, national roads, main routes, and complementary routes.
+Well-maintained and relatively free from traffic, the roads in Portugal are categorized into freeways, national roads, main routes, and secondary routes.

 Freeways

-But there is always an alternative not to pay for tolls, just choose the secondary roads.
+However, there is always an alternative to paying tolls: simply choose the secondary roads.

-These, in general, demand a little more time to reach your destination, because most of the time they pass through some city (or very close), and the authorized speed is lower.
+These, in general, require a little more time to reach your destination, as most of the time they pass through a city (or very close to one), and the authorized speed is lower.

 But… if you are just driving around, this probably won’t be an issue, will it?